StephenKarasek/CodeQuery-demo/README.md

 ## Project Organization

-The project has been restructured into multiple modules for better organization:
+The project is organized into multiple modules:

 - **config.py**: Configuration and environment setup
 - **code_analyzer.py**: Core functionality for analyzing code repositories